blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Denominations are also called Sampradayas.
+(I guess Darshanas should be moved to a separate note.)
 # Based on Schools of thought
 Schools of thought are also called Darshanas.